bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 Yeah, yeah, it does.
 I will say the memory cost usually kind of pales in terms of in comparison to the compute cost.
-So I mean, making everything fit in memory is, I mean, hundreds of gigs of memory is, like, on a cloud provider, not that expensive, actually.
+So making everything fit in memory is, hundreds of gigs of memory is, like, on a cloud provider, not that expensive, actually.
 And once you have everything fitting in memory, you can throw as many compute cores as you want at it.
 So it's a limit, but it's not crazy.